 What Is a Car Refinance?

-The goal is a lower interest rate and/or lower monthly payments.
-Some people, unable to lower their rate, may be able to extend their repayment term in order to secure lower monthly payments.
+Refinancing a car loan essentially means applying for a new loan to pay off the balance on your existing auto loan.
+The goal is usually a lower interest rate or lower monthly payments.
+Some people who are unable to lower their rate can attempt to extend their repayment term in order to secure lower monthly payments.

 Discover real-time vehicle values with Auto Tracker.¹